ibm-build-lab/VAD-VAR-Workshop/content/CP4I/README.md

 - **[Module 105: Frequently Asked Questions](/cp4i/105)**: Frequently Asked Questions you may refer for help

+- **[Module 106: Install CP4D and WatsonX](/cp4i/106)**: This is a L4 lab which shows you how to install CP4D and WatsonX into a techzone cluster

 - **[Technical Sales L3 Badge Quiz](https://learn.ibm.com/course/view.php?id=10576)**